Filter Ferret

 W × H × D31.5 × 31.5 × 31.5 in

-The SEDETA Farmhouse packs more storage into a triangle desk than any other option this size.
-A pull-out drawer handles items you want hidden (cables, pens, sticky notes).
-Open shelves below keep frequently grabbed items accessible — textbooks, a laptop bag, a small printer.
+More storage in a triangle desk than anything else this size.
+Drawer for what you want hidden (cables, pens, sticky notes).
+Open shelves below for what you grab constantly — textbooks, a laptop bag, a small printer.

-At 31.5 inches per side, this is the step-up size from the sub-30-inch desks above.
-The diagonal front edge spans about 44.5 inches — wide enough for a 24-inch monitor with space for a mouse on either side.
-If 28-inch desks feel cramped but you don't want to jump to a full L-shaped desk, this is the middle ground.
+31.5 inches per side.
+That's the step up from the sub-30-inch desks.
+The diagonal front edge spans about 44.5 inches — wide enough for a 24-inch monitor with mouse space on either side.
+If 28-inch desks feel cramped but an L-shaped desk is overkill, this is the middle ground.

-The farmhouse aesthetic (mixed wood-and-metal, gray finish) targets a specific look that's dominated home decor for the past decade.
-It's warm without being traditional and modern without being cold.
+The farmhouse aesthetic (mixed wood-and-metal, gray finish) hits the look that's dominated home decor for the past decade.
+Warm without being traditional.
+Modern without being cold.

-Who it's for: Anyone who needs a real workstation surface (not just a laptop perch) in a corner, with enough storage to keep the desk organized.
-The farmhouse style works in living rooms, dens, and bedrooms that lean rustic or transitional.
+Who it's for: You need a real workstation surface in a corner, not just a laptop perch.
+The storage keeps the desk organized without a separate unit.
+Farmhouse style fits living rooms, dens, and bedrooms that lean rustic or transitional.

-Watch out for: At 31.5 inches per side, this is larger than the ultra-compact options — verify you have at least 32 inches of clear wall space in each direction from the corner.
-Only available in gray.
+Watch out for: At 31.5 inches per side, this is larger than the compact options — confirm at least 32 inches of clear wall space in each direction.
+Gray only.
 The farmhouse aesthetic is specific; it clashes with modern minimalist or traditional decor.

 Rolanstar Corner Desk with LED Lights — Best for Gaming